tradinscd/code_py/stack_notes.md

 # Build Notes

 This is some basic instructions on how I setup my Python/Scipy/NumPy/Pandas/etc stack.
+This is really just for me and probably won't help anyone else.
 The only thing I am missing is a description of how to install pip.

 ## Basic Setup